 Overall Comment for Part II:

-After classification of miRNAs, we can see there are some differences between the conserved and non-conserved miRNA set;
+After the classification of miRNAs and consequent SNP analysis….., we can see that there are some differences between the conserved and non-conserved miRNA sets;

-The presence of SNP represents the evolutionary pressure; the higher possibility of SNP means lower level of evolutionary pressure.
-So the distribution of SNPs along the mature miRNA site, to some extend, implies the evolutionary pressure each site has.
-But this shall further be combined with the SNP distribution over the corresponding miRNA binding site of the target genes, then more things will be revealed;
+The frequency of SNP represents the evolutionary pressure on ….; the highertheSNP frequency, the lower the evolutionary pressure.
+So theSNP frequencies along the mature miRNA site, to some extent, implies the significance of each site in terms of target recognition.
+But this shall further be combined with the SNP distribution over the corresponding miRNA binding site of the target genes, then more things will be revealed;-------- The frequency of SNP represents the evolutionary pressure on mature miRNA sites; the higher the SNP frequency, the lower the evolutionary pressure.
+So the SNP frequencies along the mature miRNA site, to some extent, implies the significance of each site in terms of target recognition.
+But this shall further be combined with the SNP distribution over the corresponding miRNA binding site of the target genes, then more things including the co-evolution of miRNAs and their target genes will be revealed;

-The haplotype serves as a connection between genotype and actual phenotype of rice accession, but in this stage, we cannot rashly come to any conclusion because the function of any miRNA is revealed by its target gene;
+The haplotype serves as a connection between genotype and actual phenotype of rice accession, but in this stage, we cannot rashly come to any conclusion because the function of any miRNA is determined by its target gene;

-Part III: MiRNA target collection and biological relevancy examination (2015/11-2016/1)
+Part III: MiRNA target prediction and examination biological relevancy (2015/11-2016/1)

-Note: Any approach to analyze the function of miRNAs cannot skip the analysis of their target genes.
-And the negatively expression correlation of miRNA and target gene is thought to be the indicator of biological relevancy of putative target genes.
+Note: To analyze the function of miRNAs, the analysis of their target genes cannot be excluded.
+But it is impossible to differentiate biologically relevant targets from the rest by simply comparing complementarities.
+A possible helpful way to screen targets with possible biological relevancy is to….. , It is thought that the expression of miRNAs and cognate target genes which are biologically relevant should be in negative correlation .

 In this part, we mainly focus on the conserved miRNAs.